R0h1t3/CEH-Practical/README.md

 # CEH-Practical
-This repository has the resources that I have used to get my CEH Practical Certification.<br />
+I wrote my writeup on my experience on taking up the `C|EH Practical` Certification Exam.<br />
-Along with that I have also added a breif article that I wrote narrating the procedure to attend the exam, how I obtained my scholarship to appear for this certification, my exam experience.<br />
+I will upadte this repo with my notes and exam questions<br />
 I hope you find this useful.<br />